indunet/fastproto/README.md

 ### *1.1 Decode and encode Binary Data*

-After the weather station receives the data, it needs to be converted into Java data objects for subsequent business function development.
-First, define the Java data object `Weather` according to the protocol, and then use the FastProto data type annotation to annotate each attribute.
-It should be noted that the `offset` attribute of annotation corresponds to the byte offset of the signal.
+After receiving the packet, convert it into a `Weather` object.
+Each field is annotated with its byte offset in the data.

 ```java
 import org.indunet.fastproto.annotation.*;